lklok66/ice/distribution/src/mac/Xcode/readme.txt

-This installer installs the Xcode plugin for use with Ice & IceTouch
+This installer installs the Xcode plugin for use with Ice & IceTouch in:
-in:

  /Developer/Library/Xcode/Plug-ins/slice2objcplugin.pbplugin

-To uninstall please use the uninstall script that accompanies the distribution.
+To uninstall, please use the uninstall script that accompanies the distribution.